 ** So you order him to shoot himself.
 Has someone else ordered him to do otherwise, to stay safe from harm?
 As a tiebreaker, does Byerley know he'll keep doing his best to protect people so long as he exists, such that shooting himself at this point will only result in more harm to humans?

-* Like Spooner says the building design of [=USR=] is ''"messed up"'', with thin walkways and no hand rails leading to the main console controlling [=VIKI=]'s interface.
+* Like Spooner says, the [=USR=] superstructure has "poor building planning," with thin walkways and no hand rails leading to the main console controlling [=VIKI=]'s interface.
 When you think about it, really, who's going to try and shut off a super-computer suspended far above the ground floor on tiny metal pathways?

 * Every day Del's grandmother makes him one or more pies, which he eats in one sitting.
 It seems like [[BigEater an arbitrary character trait]], but if you think about it all the sugar and calories probably [[spoiler:power his [[ArtificialLimbs artificial arm]].]]
 Also explains him dumping a half-dozen spoonfuls of sugar in his coffee toward the beginning.
 (Unless that's a [[IncrediblyLamePun pun on his name]].)

 ** As well as the seemingly gratuitous shower scene early in the film, which serves as a point on second viewing.

 * [[spoiler:When asked about Lanning, Sonny says he "did not murder him!"
 Lanning ordered him to.
 It was a ''suicide''.]]

 * Dr Lanning is shown to have planned his BatmanGambit insanely well... anticipating Spooner and Sonny's actions throughout the story.
 Given his closeness to Calvin, he no doubt anticipated that when Sonny attempted to run, she'd naturally seal the room.
 Sonny would then naturally follow in his ''footsteps'' by [[spoiler: throwing himself out of the window and landing exactly where his body did]].